1. Becoming a carry-on traveler requires sacrifice. Am I willing to sacrifice?

 3. Do I care what other people think?

 There are going to be times you may have to wear the same outfit more than once.
 Wait, let me rephrase that.
 There will be times you’ll wear the same outfit during your trip. [insert loud gasp! here]

 Your hair may not look perfectly quaffed, make-up not photo shoot ready, like it does at home, because you had to leave a few key products or your flatiron behind.

 You’ll also run across those travelers I like to call carry-on shamers, who taunt you, scoff, point or roll their eyes because you’re bringing luggage on the plane, instead of checking it.
 Major meltdowns may ensue or travel tantrums because OH MY GOD you’re taking up all the overhead bin space and holding up the boarding process!!!!

 But do you care?
 I sure don’t.
 I’m on a mission and I could care less what others think – especially as I’m sailing by them at the luggage carousel, praying their checked bags made it safely.
 Or when they have no clothes because said bags didn’t make it.

 And if you think for one minute your repeat outfits are fodder for hotel concierge gossip from city to city – well, I’m here to tell you, it isn’t.
 They don’t care.
 So stop worrying.
 Stop caring.

-If your answer to these questions is a loud resounding YES – and you need help converting to carry-on travel, check out my collection of helpful carry-on tips or consider a one-on-one carry-on consult with me.
+If your answer to these questions is a loud resounding YES – and that becoming a carry-on travel is now your life’s mission, check out my collection of helpful carry-on tips or consider a one-on-one carry-on consult with me.